ofiwg/libfabric/man/fi_mr.3.md

 The fi_mr_bind function associates a memory region with a counter, for providers that support the generation of completions based on fabric operations.
+Users should ensure that the counter is bound to the memory region before any incoming RMA operations can access the memory region.
+The outcome of any RMA operations that are concurrent with the bind operation is undefined.

 The type of events tracked against the memory region is based on the bitwise OR of the following flags.

 *FI_REMOTE_WRITE*
 : Generates an event whenever a remote RMA write or atomic operation